Zero Carbon Buildings

 The technology already exists for the construction industry meeting this tough, but achievable, challenge.
 As Architects, we have already used a number of the techniques and systems which the report recommends using.

-Here are some tips on what we’ve learnt from our own research and development work over the last few years:
+Here are some tips on what we’ve learnt from our own research and development into sustainable architecture over the last few years:

 Insulate, insulate, insulate!